multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2018-09-14 5.4.0.1 FIX: Values of SetUserCacheLevel(), GetUserCacheLevel(), SetUserCacheLifetime() and GetUserCacheLifetime()
+                        are not correctly initialized
+                   ENH: Enigma Virtual Box updated to version 9.10 (to create the special all-in-one-file)
+                   ENH: PHP 7.1.22 used in the one single file (only PHP < 7.2 is still compatible with Windows 7/2008)
+                   ENH: Compatibility mode to Windows 7 automatically added for radiusd.exe during radius service installation
+                   ENH: PHP display error flag is now set to off by default in the webservice under Windows
 2018-08-26 5.3.0.3 FIX: Better without2FA algorithm support
                    FIX: Restore configuration has been fixed in the command line edition
                    ENH: Cache-level and cache-lifetime can be set separately for each user